 We continue to improve in our delivery – and stand by our decision to ‘go broad’ on topics, aiming to create one of the best lifestyle archives for Pembrokeshire people to enjoy; whether you’re from here, come here, dream of here, hear of here and want more of here….. you are ‘Pembrokeshire people’.

 We welcome new writers and contributors of all sorts of content.
 Come and join the team.

 How did it all begin?

 Some of you will have seen our blog ‘ www.move-to-pembrokeshire.uk ‘, where we charted our re-location to this county and started to share why we love it so much.
-Once we were here, we thought we should have a new blog about living here so purchased the domains for Pembrokeshire Life, planning to keep blogging.
+Once we were here, we thought we should have a new blog about living here so purchased the domains for Pembrokeshire Life Online.

 What we did was create this blog and set about building an online community.
 Gathering like-minded, talented people interested and keen to share this platform on the Internet.
 Their Pembrokeshire platform – not one owned by an international company, like Facebook, Google, Microsoft or Apple… or a big publishing house.

 A Pembrokeshire Community Journalism Project.
 In 2017 we became a Community Interest Company – reg. no 10771753.

 - We now have a free Mobile App which synchronises with the online magazine but also has it’s own exclusive content.
 The App can be used by local businesses, makers, musicians, artists and writers… anyone who can’t justify the investment in their own but can benefit from ours, connecting with the growing community of Pembrokeshire people who use it, and who in turn will benefit from only the best on offer here, via the App.

 - We are now indexed monthly and permanently by The National Library of Wales (Aberystwyth University), The British National Library and The National Library of Scotland as part of their collaborative UKWebArchive programme.